TaoWangXJTU/WFC-with-Spark-and-GraphLab/README.md

-# Weber-Fechner Clustering (WFC) implementation based on GraphLab
+# Weber-Fechner Clustering (WFC) implementation based on Spark and GraphLab
-WFC-GraphLab is a scala implementation based on **GraphLab(python)** of Weber-Fechner Clustering algorithm.
+WFC-with-Spaek-and-GraphLab is the Weber-Fechner Clustering algorithm implementation based on **Spark(Scala)** and **GraphLab(Python)**.

-Because this framework mainly construct with scala codes, only 'Connected Components' part is writen with python based on GraphLab, so this implementation runs with bash script.
+This framework mainly construct with scala codes, only 'Connected Components' part is writen with python based on GraphLab, so this implementation runs with bash script.

-The pure scale version based on GraphX is [**here**](https://github.com/IoTDATALab/WFC-GraphX).
+The pure Scala version based on Spark GraphX is [**here**](https://github.com/TaoWangXJTU/WFC-Spark).

 ## 1.Program Input
 ### 1.1 data set